 * Light VIX and volume raises some concerns

 * Futures down: Dow 26 pts, S&P 4 pts, Nasdaq 12 pts (Adds AT&T outlook)

 By Ryan Vlastelica

-NEW YORK, June 3 (Reuters) - U.S. stock index futures were a touch lower on Tuesday as traders found few reasons to buy with major indexes at record levels, though the market’s recent upward momentum appeared intact.
+NEW YORK, June 3 (Reuters) - U.S. stock index futures pointed to a lower open on Tuesday as traders found few reasons to buy with major indexes at record levels, though the market’s recent upward momentum appeared intact.

 * Both the Dow and S&P 500 closed at records on Monday; that was the benchmark S&P’s third consecutive record.
-However, recent gains have come in light trading, indicating the rally has lacked conviction.
-About 60,000 S&P 500 e-minis contracts changed hands in morning trading on Tuesday, suggesting another day of light action.
+However, recent advances have come in light trading, indicating the rally has lacked conviction.
+About 101,000 S&P 500 e-minis contracts changed hands in morning trading on Tuesday, suggesting another day of light action.

 * Trading catalysts could come later in the session, with the release of data on durable goods and factory orders, both for April and scheduled for release at 10:00 a.m.
 (1400 GMT).
 Factory orders are seen rising 0.5 percent in the month, a smaller advance than in March.
 The Institute for Supply Management’s May read on New York economic activity is also on tap, due at 9:45 a.m.